Distinguishing open symplectic mapping tori via their wrapped Fukaya categories: K unneth and twisted K unneth theorems

 After folding and gluing, this composition can be described by a count of rigid strips as in Figure \ref{figure:shortfoldedcompose}, where the fixed boundary condition $L_0\times L_0'$ is replaced by a (positively) varying boundary condition from $\tilde L_0^-\times L_0'^-$ to $\tilde L_0\times L_0'$ in the counter clockwise direction and the boundary condition $L_1\times L_1'$ is replaced by $\tilde L_1\langle -r\rangle\times \phi^{-r}(L_1')$ for an integer $r$ depending on the input (the positive isotopy from $\tilde L_0^-\times L_0'^-$ to $\tilde L_0\times L_0'$ is just the product of isotopies from $\tilde L_0^-$ to $\tilde L_0$ and $L_0'^-$ to $L_0'$).
 This is the same as count in Figure \ref{figure:varyingcompose} (as before the green asterisk only rigidifies the count, so its location does not matter).
 More precisely, one puts pull-back of $\Om^2(T_\phi)$-type data to the input end and translation invariant product type data to the output end.
 We do not claim that (\ref{eq:varyingcompose}) is invertible; however, it admits a ``pre-inverse'':

 for any positive isotopy $L_0''^{--}<L_0'^-$.
 This pre-inverse is given by the same count of strips with the type of data on both ends reversed, and with upper boundary varying from $\tilde L_0^{-}\times L_0'^{-}$ to $\tilde L_0^{--}\times L_0'^{--}$.
+See upper right strip in Figure \ref{figure:preinvandcomposition}.
 Moreover, the left and right compositions of (\ref{eq:varyingcompose}) and (\ref{eq:preinv}) can also be described by a similar count of strips; however, one needs to choose the almost complex structures to be of the same type on both ends.
 For instance, the composition map

-can be described by a strip count similar to Figure \ref{figure:varyingcompose}.
-Moreover, the family of almost complex structures can be homotoped to $\Om^2(T_\phi)$-type while keeping conditions (\ref{fd:om2})-(\ref{fd:annulusproduct}) that ensure compactness.
+can be described by a strip count as in Figure \ref{figure:preinvandcomposition} (as the bottom strip after gluing).

+Moreover, the family of almost complex structures can be homotoped to $\Om^2(T_\phi)$-type while keeping conditions (\ref{fd:om2})-(\ref{fd:annulusproduct}) which ensure compactness.
 Therefore, (\ref{eq:componeway}) is actually homotopic to multiplication by a continuation element $L_0''^{--}\to L_0''$.
 A similar conclusion holds for the other composition

 The composition